soaib-bot/fm-playground/docs/developer-guide/tailered-playground/index.md

 # Navigate to Limboole tool directory
 cd limboole-api
 # Install Limboole dependencies
 poetry install --no-root
-# This will set up the Python environment and install necessary packages for Limboole
 ```

+!!! note "Note"
+      The `limboole-api` directory contains both the WebAssembly module and the FastAPI backend service.
+The WebAssembly module is used by default, but you can switch to the backend service if needed.
+You need to install the `limboole` binary and place it in the `lib/` directory if you want to run the backend service.

 #### nuXmv
 nuXmv is running as a backend service using FastAPI.